chrisgrieser/nvim-genghis

 require("genghis").setup {

--- set to empty string to disable
+icons = { -- set an icon to empty string to disable it

 chmodx = "󰒃",